Holy Week and Easter services

 The Sunday of the Passion: Palm Sunday—April 5, 2020

 9:30 a.m.
 This liturgy journeys from Jesus' triumphal entry into Jerusalem through his betrayal, crucifixion, and death.
 While there are other liturgies during Holy Week to engage these events more deeply, this Sunday provides a taste of it.
-The presentation of the passion of Jesus after the Eucharist is from the Gospel According to Luke, and includes participation by the congregation.
+The presentation of the passion of Jesus after the Eucharist this year is from the Gospel According to Matthew, and includes participation by the congregation.

 7 p.m.
 We offer this candlelit service of silence, readings from the passion narratives, and responsive hymns and chants evoking the desolation and grief that mark this week.
 Tenebrae means "shadows" and this liturgy takes us into the shadow-spaces encountered by Jesus in his last hours on earth.
 The liturgy ends with his body in the tomb.
 Throughout the service the candles are slowly, ritually extinguished.
 (60-75 min)

 We offer two services: 12:10 p.m. and 7 p.m.
 During this liturgy, we offer optional foot-washing (John 13:1-17) as we commemorate Jesus' institution of the Lord's Supper/Holy Communion.
 At the end of the evening service, we ceremonially strip the worship space of all decoration as we enter into the time of Our Lord's betrayal and death.
 (75 min)

 Following the evening service members of the congregation may participate in all or part of the all-night Gethsemane Watch / Vigil of Repose.
 "Stay with me."